 - 9.12 The NP area contains 17 listed buildings including the Grade I Church of St Mary Woodhorn, which is on the heritage at risk register.
 There are numerous locally listed heritage assets.
 Parts of the conservation area are in disrepair and the character of the CA has been eroded over the years through unsympathetic extensions, use of incongruent modern materials and signage. - 9.13 In terms of housing site allocations, the eastern most boundary of the Storey Crescent Site (H1) is around 260m from the Newbiggin War Memorial (Grade II).
 The site is separated from the Memorial by an existing residential estate and the A197 therefore development is not expected to impact the setting of the War Memorial.
 There are no designated heritage assets in the vicinity of the two remaining sites south of Newbiggin (H2 and H3).
 Overall, the housing site allocations are not expected to give rise to significant effects on the historic environment (neutral effects). - 9.14 The Newbiggin Conservation Area (CA) comprises includes the historic town centre and old fishing village and later suburban extension.
 It encompasses Church Point and the Promenade.
-Memorial Park, a post WWI gardens with Art Deco elements, forms an important area of open space in the CA. In this context policy N3 (Local Green Space) is likely to have positive effects on the setting of the CA as it designates these areas (Memorial Park, Church Point and Promenade and Quay Wall) as LGS thus safeguarding them from future development.
-The sites form an intrinsic part of the character of the CA, therefore the relocation/replacement of at risk property and infrastructure to areas inland away from the eroding coastline.
+Memorial Park, a post WWI gardens with Art the relocation/replacement of at risk property and infrastructure to areas inland away from the eroding coastline.